YanjieZe/3D-Diffusion-Policy/README.md

 - Download Adroit RL experts from [OneDrive](https://1drv.ms/u/s!Ag5QsBIFtRnTlFWqYWtS2wMMPKNX?e=dw8hsS), unzip it, and put the `ckpts` folder under `$YOUR_REPO_PATH/third_party/VRL3/`.
 - Download DexArt assets from [Google Drive](https://drive.google.com/file/d/1JdReXZjMaqMO0HkZQ4YMiU2wTdGCgum1/view?usp=sharing) and put the `assets` folder under `$YOUR_REPO_PATH/third_party/dexart-release/`.

-**Note: since you are generating demonstrations by yourselves, the results could be slightly different from the results reported in the paper.
-This is normal since the results of imitation learning highly depend on the demonstration quality.** Please re-generate demonstrations if you encounter some not-good results and no need to open an issue.
+**Note**: since you are generating demonstrations by yourselves, the results could be slightly different from the results reported in the paper.
+This is normal since the results of imitation learning highly depend on the demonstration quality. **Please re-generate demonstrations if you encounter some bad demonstrations** and **no need to open a new issue**.

 # 🛠️ Usage
 Scripts for generating demonstrations, training, and evaluation are all provided in the `scripts/` folder.